bitterdev/concrete-package-uploader/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE.txt](LICENSE) file for details.
+See the [LICENSE](LICENSE.txt) file for details.